 Exclusive and Non-Exclusive Listing Arrangements

+An exclusive listing arrangement means that you are granting your agent exclusive access to find a buyer for your home.
 With this type of agreement, no other agent will bring potential buyers to your home, because only the listing agent is entitled to the commission.
 You can arrange an agreement with your agent to have your listing posted to the MLS after an agreed period of time.

-There are more buyers than there are homes available.
-With fewer homes on the market and more buyers, homes sell quickly in a seller’s market.
-Prices of homes are likely to increase, and there are more likely to be multiple offers on a home.
-Multiple offers give the sellers negotiating power, and conditional offers may be rejected.
+There are more buyers than there are homes for sale.
+With fewer homes on the market and more buyers, homes sell quickly, home prices are likely to increase, and there is an increased chance of multiple offers on a home.
+Multiple offers gives sellers negotiating power and opportunity to reject conditional offers.